elina-israyelyan/thompson-sampling-web-app/README.md

-# thompson-sampling
+# thompson-sampling-web-app

-A tool for marketeers that will help to choose the right advertisement to apply based on thompson sampling approach.
+A tool for marketeers to input data, define KPI-s and receive analysis on the best reward-giving advertisement based on Thompson Sampling approach.

 ### What is this repository for? ###